fedef17/CO2_cool_fort/README.md

 The compilation produces a test program `run_cool` and a module library file `lib/libco2_cool.a`.

 ## Test program
 A main program is also provided in `source/main.f90` to test the parametrization on individual profiles.

-### To test:
-- `cp input_test.dat input.dat`
-- `./run_cool`
-- Check that the result in `output.dat` is consistent with `output_test.dat`

 ### Input file
 - The input file `input.dat` is in a fixed format.
 Do not change the number of commented lines!

-- First input at line 9: n_lev, ilev0, T_surf.
+- First input at line 9: n_lev, lev0, T_surf.

 - Starting from line 12:
     - 6 atmospheric profiles are read (n_lev rows are expected).
-The number of rows in the file can be larger than n_lev.
-Only the first n_lev rows will be read by the parameterization.

 ### Output file
 Output is written in the `output.dat` file.

+### To test:
+Two input/output files examples are provided: input_test1.dat and input_test2.dat.
+The first computes the heating in the full pressure range provided.
+The second only at pressures smaller than ~1hPa.
+- `cp input_test1.dat input.dat`
+- `./run_cool`
+- Check that the result in `output.dat` is consistent with `output_test1.dat`
+- The same can be done for test2.

 ## To modify the collisional rates:
 Collisional rates can be specified in the constants.f90 module.
+Default values are as in Funke et al., JQSRT, 2012.
 - Rates are defined in the form: z = a*np.sqrt(T) + b * np.exp(-g * T**(-1./3)).
 Name of the coefficients are as follows:
 - for CO2-O: a_zo, b_zo, g_zo  (default: 3.5e-13, 2.32e-9, 76.75)
 - for CO2-O2: a_zo2, b_zo2, g_zo2  (default: 7.0e-17, 1.0e-9, 83.8)